Sparky1313/ROS_Research/README.md

 #### spawn_obstacles.py Description
 [spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) is a program that will spawn obstacles in front of the robot as it travels a to a waypoint so that it will have to maneuver around them.
 This creates a dynamic environment to test against.

 When obstacles are spawned they will be assigned a specific id/name that can be used to reference them for deletion.
+By default the object will be a beer bottle, but you can modify [spawn_obstacles.py](/src/spawn_obstacles/src/spawn_obstacles.py) to use other objects from ```gazebo_models```.

 ![Obstacle Name](/README_Photos/Obstacle_Name.png)